Antcating/TelegramCrawler/README.md

 cd TelegramCrawler
 ```

-The appropriate thing to do is to create virtual environment for this project. *Most of the newer Linux distros and forcing users to create virtual environments and not install Python packages system-wide*
+The appropriate thing to do is to create virtual environment for this project. *Newer Linux distros are forcing users to create virtual environments and not install Python packages system-wide*

 Create virtual environment for this project in the working directory
 ```